 Oregon Aquarium in Newport (6th Grade)

-Oregon Historical Society Museum & Library (8th Grades)
+Oregon Historical Society Museum & Library (7th Grades)

-TeenPact Leadership Conference at the State Capitol in Olympia (8th Grade)
+Capitol visit in Olympia (8th Grade)

 Portland Art Museum (high school)